new yoga studio-5022.jpeg

 • If you are brand new to Yoga, please read about studio etiquette below.
 This will help you feel more comfortable when you join us for the first time.

-• WE prefer that you preregister ahead of time for class but you don’t need a reservation.
-Our space is large enough to accommodate large classes and we’ve never had to turn anyone away who arrived on time.
+• We recommend that you preregister ahead of time for class but we can usually accommodate drop ins and have never had to turn away anyone who arrived on time.

-• All of our classes are available on a drop-in basis, just arrive at least 10-15 minutes early to sign-in and get settled.
+• All of our classes are available on a drop-in basis, just arrive 10-15 minutes early to sign-in and get settled.

 • We don’t have a traditional waiting area, so we ask that you wait respectfully outside for the previous class to finish…